rossanoventurini/qwt/README.md

 assert_eq!(qwt.select(1, 3), None);
 ```

-In the following example, we use QWT to index a sequence over larger alphabet.
+In the following example, we use QWT to index a sequence over a larger alphabet.

 ```rust
 use qwt::{QWaveletTreeP256, AccessUnsigned, RankUnsigned, SelectUnsigned};